replicatedhq/replicated-docs/docs/release-notes/rn-vendor-platform.md

 Released on February 13, 2024

 ### New Features {#new-features-v2024-02-13-3}
-* Added support for creating multiple nodegroups in CMX EKS clusters.
+* Adds support for creating multiple nodegroups in compatibility matrix EKS clusters.

 ## v2024.02.09-3